He was the eldest son of Arthur and Violetta – they were married in 1893.The 1911 Census shows they had been married 18 years.

 Both Leonard and Edwin served in the First WW1.
 They were marching in France, Leonard towards battle in Ypres and Edwin towards the Somme when their units marched past each other.
 They stopped to talk to each other.
 Edwin told Leonard that he had heard fighting on the Somme was particularly bad and he did not expect to return so he gave all his personal possessions to Leonard for safe keeping.
 Leonard was killed and both his and Edwin’s possessions were sent to their mother.
 She thought that she had lost both sons but Edwin survived.

-Leonard’s youngest brother Thomas (Garry Holden’s father) served in the RAF in World War Two.
-According to Garry, on 6th June !941 Thomas was based at RAF Warmwell.
+Leonard’s youngest brother Thomas (Garry Holden’s father) served in the RAF in World War Two as an Air Craft Mechanic.
+According to Garry, on 6th June 1941 Thomas was based at RAF Warmwell which was a base for 10 Group.
 He was in a tent on the airfield when a brand new Spitfire landed – it had no markings except the roundel.
 Thomas took an unofficial photo of the spitfire .
+Thomas was later made a sergeant and transfered to Lancaster bombers.

 This was the actual aircraft that was destined to be adopted by Leeds City.